stephen-ics/hello-world/public/content/me/about_me.md

 I love building and solving problems and I could go on about the typical tech student monologue, but beyond that I ABSOLUTELY **LOVE** COMPUTER SCIENCE, not even just using computer science as medium to solve problems, I love computer science as a whole.

-It is just *crazy* to me that people can text to each other from across the world and browse the internet whenever they want - and calling??
+It is just *crazy* to me that people can text each other from across the world and browse the internet whenever they want - and calling??
 How does calling work?
 How can a piece of metal imitate the sounds of a human voice.
 It seems like **MAGIC** 🔮.

 We weren't born into a world where we can fly around on a broomstick and shoot fireballs but we were born into one where we can transmit our voices across the thousands of miles and fit the whole worlds knowledge into a rectangle the size of a hand.

 And what's even crazier?
-The fact that humans built all of this from absolutely nothing, sometimes humans are absolutely amazing.
+The fact that humans built all of this from absolutely nothing, sometimes humans are truly amazing.

 ## What Drives Me